CLG Application Process

 Step 1: The process to become a Certified Local Government starts with the adoption of a historic preservation ordinance (sample ordinance).
 The model provides all of the pieces that are needed to create an historic preservation program at the local level: an historic preservation commission, a local register of historic places, design review of locally listed properties, and the special tax valuation incentive.

 Step 2: Once the ordinance has been passed, the next step is to form the Historic Preservation Commission, if not already formed concurrently with the ordinance.
-The Commission should include at least one professional that meets the Secretary of the Interior's Qualification Standards.
-These are professionals like architects, historians, archaeologists, or historic preservationists.
-If you do not have representation from these professions on your commission right away, the requirement may be waived with a letter from your highest elected official which states what measures were undertaken in order to try to secure professionals for the Commission.
+The commission should also include 2 professional members in the disciplines of architecture, history, architectural history, planning, prehistoric and historic archaeology, folklore, cultural anthropology, curation, conservation, and landscape architecture, or related disciplines.
+DAHP will provide guidance on professional qualification standards for these disciplines.
+A broad range of professions shall be represented on the commission to the extent that qualified candidates are available in the community Local commissions may meet certification standards without a broad range of types of professional disciplines represented in the commission membership if the local government can demonstrate it has made in good faith a reasonable effort to recruit qualified professionals for those positions.
+A good faith, reasonable effort may include newspaper advertisement, solicitation from professional organizations, or personal requests among others.
+If you can not secure representation from these professions on your commission right away, the requirement may be waived with a letter from your highest elected official which states what measures were undertaken in order to try to secure professionals for the Commission.
 DAHP also asks for statements of experience or interest in historic preservation from each of the appointed commissioners.

 Step 3: After the creation of the Commission, the group should work through the Bylaws and Rules of Procedure (sample bylaws) that are established for the Commission and administration of the program.